 On day one nature lovers arrive at the Delhi International Airport where the Asian Adventures local team attends to them and looks after their overnight stay.

-of ours ventures there).
+of our ventures there).
 After an early lunch, I take the nature loves to explore the region around their jungle cottages.
-Mayodia is rocky with a certain cold barrenness about it.
-The habitat comprises of temperate forests.
+Mayodia is rocky with certain cold barrenness about it.
+The habitat comprises temperate forests.
 Strangely there is a lack of conifer growth even at this height and extensive bamboo brakes dominate the roadside vegetation.

-Key species that are found at Myodia is the beautiful Sclater’s Monal.
+The key species that are found at Myodia is the beautiful Sclater’s Monal.
 It is also one of the few places where the Blyth’s Tragopan is regularly encountered.
-Many other rarely observed species like Slender-billed Scimitar Babbler, Ward’s Trogon, Grey-sided, Spotted and Black-faced Laughingthrushes, Gould’s and Rusty-bellied Shortwing, Fire-tailed Myzornis etc can be found here.
+Many other rarely observed species like Slender-billed Scimitar Babbler, Ward’s Trogon, Grey-sided, Spotted and Black-faced Laughingthrushes, Gould’s and Rusty-bellied Shortwing, Fire-tailed Myzornis, etc can be found here.

 Day 13 is about visiting the Dibru Saikhowa Sanctuary, which is just one km away from the place of stay.
 Thus, I guide the tourist on a trek to the place.
-Dibru-Saikhowa National Park is one of the largest Salix swamp forest of north-east India.
+Dibru-Saikhowa National Park is one of the largest Salix swamp forests in northeast India.
 Permission is required for entry into the park.
 Night halt and picnicking inside the Park is not allowed.
 Sprawling over an area of 340 sq. km, and is famous for Feral Horses and the White Winged Wood Duck.
-Some rare and endangered animals of this sanctuary are Hoolock gibbon, capped langur, slow loris, water buffalo, tiger, elephant, gangetic river dolphin etc. Bird-life consists of Spot-billed pelican, White bellied heron, Pallah’s fishing eagle, Pale capped pigeon, Swamp francolin etc. and migratory birds like Geyleg goose, Brahmini duck, Bar-headed goose, Pelican, Black stork etc. Dibru-Saikhowa is also rich in herpetofauna and is the home to 8 species of snakes, 2 species of Monitor Lizards and 8 species of turtle.
+Some rare and endangered animals of this sanctuary are Hoolock gibbon, capped langur, slow loris, water buffalo, tiger, elephant, Gangetic river dolphin, etc. Bird-life consists of Spot-billed pelican, White-bellied heron, Pallah’s fishing eagle, Pale capped pigeon, Swamp francolin, etc., and migratory birds like Geyleg goose, Brahmini duck, Bar-headed goose, Pelican, Black stork, etc. Dibru-Saikhowa is also rich in herpetofauna and is the home to 8 species of snakes, 2 species of Monitor Lizards, and 8 species of turtle.
 Owing to the rich and diverse wildlife of this national park, it is one of the favorite destinations among nature lovers.
-Thus an extensive tour of this majestic park wraps our two week trip to Arunachal.
+Thus an extensive tour of this majestic park wraps our two-week trip to Arunachal.

 Day 14 is about bidding adieu to the new friends I have made.
 About tight hugs and lots of nostalgia.
-And also about getting excited for a new bacth of toursists that will join me next.
+And also about getting excited for a new batch of tourists that will join me next.
 So when are you coming?